sahiliamsso/docs/source/authn-guide/passport.md

 2. Click on Add a new App from My Apps dropdown
 3. Fill the required details and click the create Create App ID button to create the app.
 4. Click on the dashboard menu and get the clientID and clientSecret which can be used with the passport.
-5. Click on settings menu and put the domain of your gluu server in the App Domains field.
+5. Click on settings menu and put the domain of your gluu server in the site url field.

 Note: If there is a field for Authorized redirect URIs, make sure your apps list of Authorized redirect URIs contains the passport strategy's callback.
 For example, if your gluu server points to `https://example.gluu.org` and the strategy is `facebook`, the list of Authorized redirect URIs should contain `https://example.gluu.org/passport/auth/facebook/callback.`

-## Add new strategies to Passport
+## How Passport is used in Gluu

 Before starting the development it is recommended to switch to node user, you can switch to node user by following command.